 The future: from oil to soil

 Earthbanc’s mission is to create land regeneration at scale by financing the planting of the equivalent of 1 trillion trees in order to stabilise our climate for generations to come.
 As a company with firsthand knowledge and experience in land restoration we understand the social and financial incentives that support regeneration at the local level (where it most often happens).
 We recognise that to transition from our heavy dependence on oil to a regenerative economy supported by healthy soils, we need to connect people globally in innovative ways.
 We can’t do this alone.

-Earthbanc is uniquely positioned to be the world’s first banking platform to measure and bank soil carbon, and to connect those working the land with fair compensation through data-powered carbon sequestration, measurement, and verification services.
-Imagine being able to ‘bank’ your carbon (stored in the soil and trees of your land) within a banking platform that financially rewards you for your land stewardship and restoration activities.
-This is just one aspect of the innovative financial solutions we are developing to create a regenerative economy that restores livelihoods through financial inclusion whilst restoring the planet’s critical ecosystems.
+Earthbanc is uniquely positioned to be the world’s first fintech platform to connect those restoring the land with fair compensation for carbon sequestration.
+We are developing innovative financial solutions to create a regenerative economy that restores livelihoods through financial inclusion whilst restoring the planet’s critical ecosystems.

 By taking part in Earthbanc, anyone can actively play a role in regenerating the planet, supporting communities, enabling local producers, and empowering ethical financial organizations to expand their impact.
 Now that’s a cause for hope.